Baratunde Thurston: Early life and education

 Thurston was born in Washington, D.C.
 He grew up at the intersection of 14th and Newton Streets in the Columbia Heights neighborhood of Washington.
 His father was killed when he was young and his mother worked in the Office of the Comptroller of the Currency.
 He has an older sister.
-In junior high, his mother and he moved to a suburban black neighborhood in Maryland.
-Thurston was educated at the Sidwell Friends School and Harvard University where he graduated with a degree in Philosophy.
+In junior high school, his mother and he moved to a suburban black neighborhood in Maryland.
+Thurston was educated at the Sidwell Friends School and Harvard University where he graduated with a degree in philosophy.

 Career

 As part of Laughing Liberally, Thurston emceed the YearlyKos convention in 2006 and also appeared in 2007.

 Thurston has contributed to HuffPost and the Weekly Dig.
 More recently, Thurston has become a semi-regular panelist on the podcast This Week in Tech with Leo Laporte.

-Thurston began hosting the Popular Science's Future Of television show on the Science Channel in August 2009.
+Thurston began hosting the Popular Science's Future of...
+Television show on the Science Channel in August 2009.

 Thurston was the Director of Digital at The Onion, until May 2012, and co-founded the black political blog JackAndJillPolitics.com.
-The name of the blog builds on the name of the African American children's social organization, Jack and Jill of America.
+The name of the blog is a reference to the African American youth social organization Jack and Jill of America.

-His fourth book, entitled How to Be Black (HarperCollins ISBN 978-0-06-200321-8) was released on February 1, 2012, the first day of Black History Month, and is described as incorporating "satirical self-help" along with personal memoir, subjects from gardening to computers, and is "a practical guidebook for anyone looking to befriend or work with a black person, become the next black president or challenge anyone who says they speak for all black people."
+His fourth book, entitled How to Be Black was published by HarperCollins on February 1, 2012, the first day of Black History Month, and is described as incorporating "satirical self-help" along with personal memoir, subjects from gardening to computers, and is "a practical guidebook for anyone looking to befriend or work with a black person, become the next black president or challenge anyone who says they speak for all black people."

 On August 27, 2015, The Daily Show with Trevor Noah announced that Thurston had been named supervising producer, overseeing original digital content.

 On June 23, 2020, Thurston announced his podcast, We're Having A Moment.

-He began hosting a six-part travelogue series on PBS called America Outdoors in July 2022.
+He hosted a two-season travelogue series on PBS called America Outdoors beginning in July 2022, which was noteworthy for its focus on different ways humans relate to their environment.